 Since 2011, the research marketing department of TU Wien has been providing several faculties and institutes with joint appearances at important industrial trade fairs abroad.
 The target group is in particular foreign companies.
 They are to be won as new cooperation partners for TU Wien.

 A special highlight is the Hanover Fair in April each year.
 It is considered the world's largest and most important industrial fair, where between 200,000 and 230,000 trade visitors from a wide variety of industries look for innovations for their field of activity.
-The Vienna University of Technology was also present with joint appearances at SIAE (aviation), Analytica and Biotechnica or Labvolution (chemistry, pharmacy, biotechnology, process and laboratory technology) or SPS IPC Drives (automation and electrical drives).
+The TU Wien was also present with joint appearances at SIAE (aviation), Analytica and Biotechnica or Labvolution (chemistry, pharmacy, biotechnology, process and laboratory technology) or SPS IPC Drives (automation and electrical drives).

 Along with the TU Wien